sovereigndaddy/blog/_drafts/2022-06-02-sparrow-wallet-bitbox02.markdown

 ### Keystores
 Now comes the fun :) connecting our BitBox02 wallet.

+#### Connect Hardware Wallet
 Under Keystores, click on the "Connected Hardware Wallet" button

 ![Connect Hardware Wallet](/img/SparrowWallet/connect-hardware-wallet-button.jpg)

+#### Scan for device
+At this point, we need to connect our BitBox02 wallet to our computer so it can be scanned and found by Sparrow Wallet.

+Once connected to our computer, click on the "Scan..." button.